ExpressGateway/express-gateway.io/docs/plugins/boot-sequence.md

 ---
 ## Express Gateway boot sequence

-Here is high level overview of what is happening inside Express Gateway and what are possible extension points
+Here is high level overview of what is happening inside Express Gateway and what are possible extension points (Plugin Engine v1.0)

 <img src="../../assets/img/boot-sequence-eg-diagram.png" />